LGVProd/holbertonschool-shell/basics/README.md

-14-Added script that copies files while following several different conditions 15-Added script that moves certain files to a directory within /tmp 16-Added script that removes all files that end with '~' within the current directory
+14-Added script that copies files while following several different conditions 15-Added script that moves certain files to a directory within /tmp 16-Added script that removes all files that end with '~' within the current directory 17-Added script that creates a directory within a directory, within another directory